oskod/opengl-firstproject/README.md

 ## Building
 `init.bat` initializes everything, make sure to run this before anything else.

-Use any for the comp.bat files to compile the program you want.
+Use any of the comp.bat files to compile the program you want.

 For example, compiling `programs/hello/window.c` in debug, you'd do `./compd hello/window`.